sseemayer/SSHGrid/README.md

 Running it
 ----------

+SSHGrid can be run without prior installation using the `dev.sh` shell script that will set up your shell correctly.
-Download the current version, extract and run in a commandline:
+Just download the current version, extract and run in a commandline:

 	$ cd SSHGrid/
 	$ . dev.sh